jagprog5/choose/perf.md

 | test_repeated | 481    | 971  |
 | no_duplicates | 2343   | 1594 |

 `choose` is faster than `awk` except in cases where there are very few duplicates.
+It is possible that the load-factor on the hash map was fine-tuned for the test bench hardware.

 ### Sorting + Uniqueness